joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

 - If your credit card is expired, the email tells you how to update it.
 - If you have any outstanding overages, the email tells you to contact our Sales team.
 - If there are no issues, the email specifies the names and quantity of the products being renewed.
 The email also includes the total amount you owe.
-If your usage increases before renewal, this amount will change.
+If your usage increases or decreases before renewal, this amount can change.

 #### Enable or disable automatic subscription renewal